thefreelicence/thefreelicence/README.md

 ## 3.5 Non-aggression principle
 The non-aggression principle is the keystone of our licences.
-This means, using work licensed with a FREE Licence can be done, but rules out the utilisation for or during aggressive acts.
+This means, work licensed with a FREE Licence can be used, but it rules out the utilisation for or during aggressive acts.
 The phrasing used in our licence texts is:

 > The work shall not be used with intention to carry out aggression.